renatosoriano/AUTOSAR-MCAL-Embedded-Upskilling-Bootcamp/README.md

 ## 6. Examples and Exercises

-You can find here [**Tresos_Workspace**](https://github.com/renatosoriano/AUTOSAR-MCAL-Embedded-Upskilling-Bootcamp/blob/main/Tresos_Workspace/) the base template file as weel as all the examples and exercises created for this Upskilling Bootcamp.
+You can find here [**Tresos Workspace**](https://github.com/renatosoriano/AUTOSAR-MCAL-Embedded-Upskilling-Bootcamp/blob/main/Tresos_Workspace/) the base template file as weel as all the examples and exercises created for this Upskilling Bootcamp.
 It is divided in folders for each of the MCAL drivers worked, and inside you will find 2 folders, Examples and Exercises.

-Will be uploading them as they are ready.
+_Will be uploading them as they are ready._

 ## 7. Results
 You can find here captures and media relevant to an example and/or exercise visible output in communication (software) or physical-world (board).

-Will be uploading them as they are ready.
+_Will be uploading them as they are ready._

-### **CAN Driver Examples**
+### **CAN Driver Examples Results**

 * #### CAN Example 3: Transmission using Interrupts (ISRs)
 Hardware board transmits (Tx) an 8-byte single message with ID 0x123 and specified Data payload: 01 02 03 04 05 06 11 12.
 Savvy CAN receiving (Rx) the data, evertime having byte 1 and 8 increased by value of 0x1 as per the example intentional behavior.